Aénor's lusty father-in-law, William IX

 That we know so little about her is not unusual for a 12th century lady.
 What is remarkable is that we know so much more about the women around her.
 After all of these centuries, she still exists in the great shadows created by her infamous mother and her powerful daughter.

 Aénor was one of three or four children born to the beautiful and vivacious Amauberge de l'Isle Bouchard and Aimery I de Châllerault.
-Better known by her nickname "Dangereuse" or "Dangerosa," her mother was renowned as a seductive beauty.
+Better known by the nickname "Dangereuse" or "Dangerosa," Aenor's mother was renowned as a seductive beauty.
 She caught the eye of her husband's equally sensuous overlord, William IX of Aquitaine.
 With a reputation as a ladies' man and as a poetic troubador, William took the opportunity of his own wife's absence to abduct Dangerosa.
 This was a fairly common practice of the day.
 Even the highest-born ladies might be kidnapped and raped and/or ransomed by high-born lords, but Dangerosa seems to have been a willing victim.

 Over the protests of William's wife (although not of Dangerosa's husband) and under excommunication by the Pope, the risqué couple set up castle together with her taking on the role although not the title of Duchess.
-This caused a great rift between William and his teenaged heir, the future William IX.
-Dangerosa healed the father-son rift by offering the younger William her only daughter as his bride.
+This caused a great rift between William and his teenaged heir, the future William X. Dangerosa healed the father-son rift by offering the younger William her only daughter as his bride.
 Aénor left her father's court to live with her mother and her mother's lover, as the wife of her de facto stepfather's son.